rkrishnan76/about-me/README.md

 I believe as Senior Manager, I can use all my skills to lead and motivate the team in delivering high quality solutions.

 Looking forward to hear from you.

+Biggest weakness?

+I would say I am working on my presentation skills as I believe there is always scope for improvement.

+Sometimes, I try to work on coming up with the solution for the team to implement instead of providing them the problem alone and then discuss about all the solutions.
+This makes me work longer than required hours.
+But I love solving complex problems which would make me work on them.
+Instead of spending time thinking of providing the solution also for the team I feel I should concentrate on higher priority tasks unless the team asks for my help.